tracking down mysterious memory corruption

 test packages in an automatic way.
 Things were running smoothly except

-for a few memory-hungry tests that crashed once in a while: firefox
+for a few memory-hungry tests that crashed once in a while: firefox,

-builds every other night hit internal compiler
+rust and webkit builds every other night hit internal compiler

-errors in gcc
+errors in gcc.

 Crashes were very hard to isolate or reproduce: every time SIGSEGV